-• I remember the moments in my life when an obedience was difficult, but became fruitful in my life.
+• I remember the moments in my life when an obedience was difficult but became fruitful in my life.
 Thanks to these hidden 'YESs', the Lord has built wonders for the salvation of young people... everything is grace...
 I remember and thank the Lord.

-EUCHARISTIC CELEBRATION (celebrated in the Sacred Heart Basilica)
+MASS (Basilica of the Sacred Heart)